splunk/splunk-connect-for-snmp/docs/configuration.md

     -   config.yaml

 Splunk Connect for SNMP supports receiving SNMPv1 traps, SNMPv2 traps, and SNMPv3 traps.
-To make it work, please configure with authorized SNMPv1/SNMPv2c community strings and/or SNMPv3 users in **traps-server-config.yaml** (`files: traps: config` part of `config_values.yaml`).
-Non-authorized traps/informs will be dropped.
+To use this functionality, configure using authorized SNMPv1/SNMPv2c community strings and/or SNMPv3 users in **traps-server-config.yaml** (`files: traps: config` part of `config_values.yaml`).
+Non-authorized traps/informs will not work.

 ### Configure SNMPv1/v2c community strings